Hi, it’s Tani from the Kamiuma store.

 -Back then, the working title was “the Rachel bike”, and the concept was for riders like Rachel, my then-girlfriend now-wife, who like light, roadish bikes but have little to zero interest in using drop bars.
 The Charlies have longer top tubes and slacker headtube angles than basically all other road bikes out there, which make it ideal for swept back bars, but we kept it on the bleeding edge of drop bar-able, so it’ll work with our entire bar line-up.

-it is actually “a road bike originally designed for swept-back handlebars, but still you can ride with a drop bar.”
+However, it is actually “a road bike originally designed for swept-back handlebars, but still you can ride with a drop bar.”

 I think the prototypes which I rode at their HQ are probably for testing the combination of “short stem and a drop bar”.